richardstartin/richardstartin.github.io/_posts/2018-01-08-sum-of-squares.md

 power management:
 </pre>

-Before running the benchmark we might expect the <code>for</code> loop and stream to have similar performance, and the parallel version to be about eight times faster (though remember that the arrays aren't too big).
-The generative version is very similar to the <code>for</code> loop so a slow down might not be expected.
+Before running the benchmark we might expect the `for` loop and stream to have similar performance, and the parallel version to be about eight times faster (though remember that the arrays aren't too big).
+The generative version is very similar to the `for` loop so a slow down might not be expected.

 <div class="table-holder">
 <table class="table table-bordered table-hover table-condensed">